 - Banff and Lake Louise as mentioned above

-- Yoho National Park: The snow-capped mountains and frozen Emerald lake are an unforgettable sight, and there’s no shortage of things to do, from snowshoeing to skating here
+- Yoho National Park: The snow-capped mountains and frozen Emerald Lake are an unforgettable sight, and there’s no shortage of things to do, from snowshoeing to skating here

 - Waterton Lakes National Park: You could easily spend a week here and never get bored – make it a nice road trip with stops at Pincher Creek, Head-Smashed-In Buffalo Jump World Heritage Site, and Red Rock Canyon.
 You can also book a day tour to Waterton here

 - Short trips to Drumheller, Sylvan Lake, or a weekend in Edmonton are still possible from Calgary.
 You can visit the Royal Tyrrell Museum in Drumheller, or enjoy Family Day celebrations in Sylvan Lake in winter

 Be sure to have winter tires on when you embark on a road trip!